Jon and Roy

 I’m going towards the better life

-“The Better Life” – Jon & Roy
+And I’m ready for it now“The Better Life” – Jon & Roy

 The pair from Victoria, BC turned to the studio shortly after the first series of rehearsals got underway, pushing aside a long-term plan that would have put them in the studio many months down the road.
 The songs that make up The Road Ahead is Golden — a record with subtle tones but a purposeful message — took shape with relative ease, and once Jon and Roy got in the studio with bassist Louis Sadava early sessions appeared to bring out the very best in the group.